 Slack bots throw guesswork out of the window for social media marketers.
 This AI SMM tool helps them to develop effective posts to promote their brands more effectively while suggesting content.
 Slack bots are seeing deployment in content marketing too since they are adept at analyzing niche content and suggesting the next steps.
 In the case of SMM, they analyze the posts on specific social media platforms based on the suggested niche.
 Slack bots can also predict engagement success rates by comparing your posts to others, especially the promoted ones.
 In short, they help create effective and focussed social media campaigns by taking out the guesswork.

-On of the best AI, SMM technologies have been deployed by Facebook to engage and enhance customer interaction.
+One of the best AI SMM technologies have been deployed by Facebook to engage and enhance customer interaction.
 Facial recognition saves time on tagging on the Facebook platform.
 It is still in the early times, but with facial recognition history, Facebook may use the data to deploy the algorithm to suggest products, offers, and places.

 AI’s machine learning technology is enabling text mining and it will be very helpful for marketing automation techniques.
-Text mining algorithms are meant to analyze both, structured as well as unstructured data, analyze, and predict customer behavior trends.
-In turn, this will help marketing automation in terms of hyper-personalization which is lacks in today’s marketing strategies.
-It can also predict the correct times for social media posting, and will help reach a diverse audience to create maximum impact of social media marketing campaigns.
+Text mining algorithms are meant to analyze both, structured as well as unstructured data, analyze, and predict customer behaviour trends.
+In turn, this will help marketing automation in terms of hyper-personalization which is lacking in today’s marketing strategies.
+AI SMM can also predict the correct times for social media posting, and will help reach a diverse audience to create maximum impact of social media marketing campaigns.

 There are many tools like Buffer, HootSuite, and Co-schedule that can help you automate social media marketing by scheduling posts for a month or more, depending on your SMM strategy.
 So, what will take weeks can be achieved in a coupled of hours.
 However, they will not help with interactions or engagements, and human interaction is necessary.